We

 who

-Shocked at the news, Andrea is told to save her questions for
+Shocked at this news, Andrea is told to save her questions for

-attic, a lot of cobwebs, and a familiar
+reveals a lot of cobwebs and a familiar

 balcony and concrete railing overlooking